UTSCCSCC01/finalprojectf22-bravo-six/doc/sprint4/sprint4.md

 ## BRAV-13
 - As an exercising user interested in providing feedback, I want to rate public workout playlists so I can provide feedback to content creators within the app.

+## BRAV-10
+- As an exercising user, I want to log my completed workouts, and view them in chronological order, so I have a record of the workouts I completed.

 # Spikes/Blockers
 - Getting AWS set up